 All-inclusive Online Tools for Providers and Advocates

 More prevalent for women in the U.S. than breast cancer and diabetes combined, intimate partner violence (IPV) can have a significantly adverse impact on one’s physical and mental well-being, but health care professionals can play a critical role in preventing violence and supporting survivor health.
-As one of the nation’s leading voices on the intersection of health and domestic violence, Futures Without Violence is launching two new websites that are designed to be digital hubs for establishing partnerships between domestic violence agencies and healthcare settings across the country.
+As one of the nation’s leading voices on the intersection of health and domestic violence, Futures Without Violence launched two websites that are designed to be digital hubs for establishing partnerships between domestic violence agencies and healthcare settings across the country.

 The first, www.ipvhealth.org, provides background information on the health impact of violence and abuse, as well as tools and resources for establishing a partnership between domestic violence agencies and health settings.
 The second new website, www.ipvhealthpartners.org was developed by building on the success of the ten domestic violence agencies and ten community health centers that participated in a productive initiative called Improving Health Outcomes Through Violence Prevention Project.